 Projection methods work with numeric inputs, and discrete variables should be represented by 0/1 dummy variables, whereas subset selection can use discrete inputs directly.
 Finding the eigenvectors and eigenvalues is quite straightforward; an example of a code is given in Press et al. 1992.
 Factor analysis was introduced by the British psychologist Charles Spearman to find the single factor for intelligence which explains the correlation between scores on various intelligence tests.
-The existence of such a single factor, called g, is subject to discussion.
+The existence of such a single factor, called g, is highly disputed.
 More information on multidimensional scaling can be found in Cox and Cox 1994.

 The projection methods we discussed are batch procedures in that they require that the whole sample be given before the projection directions are found.
 Mao and Jain (1995) discuss online procedures for doing PCA and LDA, where instances are given one by one and updates are done as new instances arrive.

-The linear projection methods discussed in this chapter have a limited scope.
-In many applications, features interract in a nonlinear manner, requiring nonlinear feature extraction methods.
-Principal curves (Hastie and Stuetzle 1989) allow a nonlinear projection and find a smooth curve, as opposed to a line, that passes through the "middle" of a group of data.
 Another possibility in doing a nonlinear projection is when the estimator in Sammon mapping is taken as a nonlinear function, for example, a multilayer perceptron (section 11.11) (Mao and Jain 1995).
 It is also possible but much harder to do nonlinear factor analysis.
 When the models are nonlinear, it is difficult to come up with the right nonlinear model.
 One also needs to use complicated optimization and approximation methods to solve for the model parameters.